 Consumer protection regulation must take account of the level of actual choice that the consumer has.
 Often vulnerable people don’t have the information to make effective choices – or they simply have no choice.
 The less power a person has to choose, the greater the need for organisations (private or public) to be held accountable for ensuring that the needs of their vulnerable ‘customers’ are met.

-Give vulnerable people the accountability whistles
+Give vulnerable people a voice

 Rules and regulations change nothing if they are not monitored and enforced.
 The most vulnerable people are also those who lack the power to hold others to account for mistreatment.
 There needs to be independent scrutiny of the operation of organisations and others serving the vulnerable.
 Another way to reduce this power imbalance is to provide new ways for the less powerful to voice their concerns to people who can take action on their behalf – an easily accessible industry ombudsman, for example.